 2.1.
 Add a Production Job

-To create a new Production Job in the Workflow in Adobe Illustrator, proceed as follows:
+To create a new Production Job in the Workflow using the Adobe Illustrator Plug-in, proceed as follows:

 - In the File Management panel, select the Jobs menu item.

 - Click on the + symbol in the footer (see functions in Figure 2) to open the Add Production Job dialog which offers the same options as in the Workflow but is directly available in the File Management panel.